9 Awesome Labor Day Weekend Getaways to Plan This Year

 New York City, NY

 If you like music, there's no better place to be this Labor Day weekend than NYC.
-Skip Randall's Island's hectic Electric Zoo Festival and head to Queens for the summer's final installment of MoMa PS1 Warm Up, the Saturday party held in the courtyard of a former elementary school-turned-art museum in Long Island City.
-The lineup is kept secret until right before the event, but usually features one of the series' biggest names; Skrillex headlined last year.
-Come everning, take a DJed cruise around Manhattan courtesy of Good Room and Tiki Disco, the summertime party series historically held in Roberta's Bushwick backyard and Rockaway Beach's Rippers bar.
+Skip Randall's Island's hectic Electric Zoo Festival and head to Queens for a summer installment of MoMa PS1's Warm Up, the Saturday party held in the courtyard of a former elementary school-turned-art museum in Long Island City.
+The lineup is kept secret until right before the event, but usually features one of the series' biggest names.
+Come evening, take a DJed cruise around Manhattan courtesy of Good Room and Tiki Disco, the summertime party series historically held in Roberta's Bushwick backyard and Rockaway Beach's Rippers bar.
 On September 7th, Fool's Gold Records' annual Day Off party is happening at 50 Kent in North Williamsburg, where rapper Meek Mill is taking a break from the Drake drama and "his girl's tour" to headline the event alongside label founder A-Trak.